 Amounts due from DNV are comprised of transactions arising throughout the year and are non-interest bearing, unsecured and have no specified terms of repayment.

 These transactions between the District and the Library are recorded at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
-The exchange amount is equivalent to fair value.

 4. Post-employment benefits